flecoqui/Windows10/Samples/TestMediaApp/README.md

 ![](https://raw.githubusercontent.com/flecoqui/Windows10/master/Samples/TestMediaApp/Docs/open.png)

 <p/>
 	- **UniqueId** : a unique ID associated with the item
 	- **Comment** : a comment associated with the item
 	- **Title** : the title of the item which will be displayed
 	- **ImagePath** : the path to the image which describes the type of item, for instance: MP4, HLS, ....
 It can be an http uri or a local uri with the prefix: "ms-appx://" for instance: "ms-appx:///Assets/WMV.png".
 	- **Description** : the description of this item
 	- **Content** : the path to the item, it can an http uri, a local file uri for instance: "picture://myfolder/myposter.jpg" for a jpg file in the picture folder of your device.
 You can use the following prefixes: "file://",  "picture://", "music://", "video://".
 	- **PosterContent** : the path to an image associated with the item.
 For instance, if the content is an audio file, a radio uri the poster will be displayed while playing the audio item.
 	- **Start** : the start position to play the video or audio item in milliseconds.
 	- **Duration** : the play duration for the item in milliseconds.
+	- **HttpHeaders** : this field can define the http header with the following syntax: "{<HttpHeader1>: <HttpHeaderValue1>},<HttpHeader2>: <HttpHeaderValue2>},...,<HttpHeaderN>: <HttpHeaderValueN>}}" moreover, for Azure Media Service SWT Token or JWT Token you can use the following syntax:
+						"{Authorization: Bearer:<JWT/SWT Token>}"
 	- **PlayReadyUrl** : the PlayReady license acquisition url if the content is protected with PlayReady.
 	- **PlayReadyCustomData** : the PlayReady custom data if the content is protected with PlayReady.
 	- **BackgroundAudio** : "true" if the audio item must be played in background audio mode (not implemented yet)

 Sample item for a WMV video over HTTP: